Mordris/Interactive_Web_Based_Blockchain_Simulator/README.md

 # Simple Blockchain Simulation in Python

-A command-line Python application that simulates a basic blockchain, demonstrating core concepts like blocks, transactions, hashing, Proof-of-Work, and chain validation.
+A command-line Python application that simulates a basic blockchain, demonstrating core concepts like blocks, transactions, hashing, Proof-of-Work (including mining time display), and chain validation.
 The simulation state can be saved to and loaded from a JSON file for persistence.

 ## Features

 - **Block Creation:** Implements `Block` objects containing an index, a list of transactions, a timestamp, the hash of the previous block, a nonce, and its own calculated SHA-256 hash.
-- **Transaction Management:** Allows creation of `Transaction` objects (sender, recipient, amount) and manages a pool of pending transactions.
+- **Transaction Management:** Allows creation of `Transaction` objects (sender, recipient, amount) with basic validation and manages a pool of pending transactions.
 - **Proof-of-Work (PoW):** Includes a simple PoW algorithm where miners search for a nonce that results in a block hash meeting a defined difficulty (number of leading zeros).
-Difficulty is configurable on new blockchain creation.
+  - **Difficulty:** Configurable when a new blockchain is created.
+  - **Mining Time Display:** The CLI shows how long each mining operation (PoW search) takes.
 - **Mining Rewards:** A conceptual reward is granted to the miner for successfully creating and adding a new block to the chain.
 - **Chain Validation:** A robust validation mechanism checks for:
-  - Integrity of each block's hash.
+  - Integrity of each block's hash (data tampering).
-  - Correctness of the `previous_hash` links between blocks.
+  - Correctness of the `previous_hash` links between blocks (chain integrity).
   - Validity of the Proof-of-Work for each block against the current difficulty.
 - **Interactive CLI:** A user-friendly command-line interface allows users to:
   - Add new transactions.
   - Mine pending transactions to create new blocks.
-  - Display the entire blockchain's current state.
+  - Display the entire blockchain's current state in a detailed format.
   - Validate the integrity of the blockchain.
   - View transactions currently in the pending pool.
 - **Persistence:** The entire state of the blockchain (chain, pending transactions, difficulty, mining reward) can be saved to a `blockchain_data.json` file and loaded automatically on subsequent runs of the application.
+Users are also prompted to save on exit.

 ## Project Structure

-The project is organized into the following Python modules: simple_blockchain_py/
+The project is organized into the following Python modules:

+simple_blockchain_py/
 ├── .gitignore # Specifies intentionally untracked files that Git should ignore ├── block.py # Defines the Block class and its functionalities